 The corollaries of these figures, represents the volume of OJCC mediations in which at least some volume of issues were resolved.
-In approximately sixty-seven percent (67%) of OJCC mediations, at least some issues are resolved.
+In approximately seventy-five percent (75%) of OJCC mediations, at least some issues are resolved.
 This is an important fact, more so even than a measure of "settlements," because workers' compensation creates an entitlement to a variety of benefits, many of which are interrelated and some of which are dependent upon the results of others.
 As an example, an injured worker may seek medical care and benefits to replace lost income.
 Those lost income benefits ("indemnity") are generally payable when an injury precludes or limits performance of work.
 Whether an injury precludes or limits work is a medical opinion.
 Thus, a mediation conference on such a case that resolves only the claim for medical care will potentially lead to a medical opinion that effects the question of whether indemnity benefits are due.
 Thus, a "some issues resolved" represents an agreement that some disputed benefits will be provided to the injured worker, and represents potential other progress in the determination of remaining issues.
 Mediations are obviously very effective in resolving issues.
 Over the last seven (7) years, the convened state mediations have resolved at least "some issues" more than sixty-five percent (65%) of the time.
-This performance is reasonably consistent, and does not appear to be related to the volume of mediations held.
+This performance has been reasonably consistent, and does not appear to have been related to the volume of mediations held.
+The 2010-11 increase in resolution to seventy-five percent (75%) may be significant.
+The volume of "impasse" or no resolution of any issue(s) for each individual mediator is in the following graph.